SuperOfficeDocs/superoffice-docs/docs/database/getting-started/activity-links.md

 Appointments, documents, sales can link to each other

-The system uses the relation table (same table that originally was used only for person/contact relations use).
+The system uses the relation table (originally used only for person/contact relations).

 This replaced the old single-value `DocumentLink` property that `Appointment` and `Sale` used to have before SuperOffice 6.